sherylhan2021/sherylhan2021/README.md

 - 👋 Hi, I’m Sheryl Han
-- 👀 I’m passionate in everything IT
+- 👀 Growing up with a Electrical Engineer father and a Chemist mother, I’m interested in everything technology.
+Right now, I am passionate about any technology innovation that reduces the software time to market.
-- 🌱 I’m currently learning AWS and Harness
+- 🌱 I’m currently learning AWS and Harness.
 - 💞️ I’m looking to collaborate on anything related to CICD.
 - 📫 You can reach me at sheryl.han@hotmail.com